-- Resolution: the default resolution of a RDP session is 800x600.
-Press <Space> to change. - Mouse Accelerator: if 'yes', the AX3000 speeds up the mouse cursor. - Connection Name: this character string identifies the AX3000 within the Windows Operating System.
-By default this name is 'axelxxyyzz' (where xxyyzz are the last 3 bytes of the AX3000 Ethernet MAC address). - Encryption: encryption type supported by the AX3000.
-Three values are possible (for more information see Chapter 8.1.2): - No: only non-encrypted connections are accepted. - Low Level: only one-direction encrypted connections are accepted.
-(Data sent by Windows is encrypted). - Medium Level: both-direction and one-direction encrypted connections are accepted.
+- Encryption: three values of encryption are available. (for more information see Chapter 8.1.2): - No: only non-encrypted connections are accepted. - Low Level: only one-direction encrypted connections are accepted.
+(Data sent by Windows is encrypted). - Medium Level: both-direction and one-direction encrypted connections are accepted. - High Level (models 75/75E only): only both-direction encrypted connections are accepted.